2021-22 Theme: Change

 Changes through Time:

-Eighth grade Social Studies will focus on United States history, economics, and political science.
-Students will begin by studying the American Revolution and journey on to explore present day America.
-Students will gain a deeper understanding of our role in the complex, global environment which we live in.
-We will also address political systems and civic responsibility.
+Eighth grade Social Studies will focus on United States history, economics, geography, and political science.
+Students will begin by studying Ancient America and journey through history to finally explore the Civil War through Reconstruction and Industrialism.
+As we progress, we will continually keep in mind how our past affects our present.
+We will apply these key indicators to America’s future.
+Students will gain a deeper understanding of America’s role in this complex, global environment.
+We will also study civics and political systems with the goal of creating civically minded citizens.

 United State History Units